-The long term aging mechanism for reformer tubes includes internal pressure stresses and thermal stresses across the wall itself.
-Creep damage then occurs between the inner and outer walls.
-It can also occur on the exterior and lengthwise part of the tube.
+The long-term aging mechanism for reformer tubes includes internal pressure stresses and thermal stresses across the wall itself.
+Typical creep damage then occurs between the inner and outer walls and can progress to through wall cracking.

 The commercially available inspection methods to detect creep damage include dimensional measurements, eddy current, and ultra-sonic testing.
+The dimensional measurement of the reformer tubes should confirm an acceptable degree of circumferential expansion of the tubes.